mgorkani/YelpClassProject/README.md

 ## Installation
-The pods directory was also checked in so theoretically should just need to load RottenMovieController.xcworkspace
+The pods directory was also checked in so theoretically should just need to load FinalYelpApp.xcworkspace

 ## Third party libraries used